Click on a link to be taken to the entry below.

 Program of Study

 The second option is Full University Honors and is achieved when students accumulate twelve (12) points from a combination of curricular and co-curricular activities.
 Students are required to earn a minimum of six (6) points through honors designated course work with a minimum overall GPA of 3.30.
 (Each class must be greater than or equal to three-credits to earn one point towards Full University Honors requirements.)
 Included within the minimum six (6) curricular points is a requirement of at least four (4) points of honors designated curricular credit outside the major.
 Furthermore, and included with the minimum six (6) curricular points, other requirements include one (1) University Honors Seminar, and one (1) Honors Capstone independent study project completed during the senior year.
-In addition, students must achieve Engage PLUS Gold Scholar status by completing and having approved a minimum of four (4) non-credit bearing, co-curricular learning experiences as defined by the Engage PLUS program.
-The remaining two (2) points are electives that can be satisfied through either additional honors designated curricular course work, added co-curricular experiences that are approved through Engage PLUS, or a combination of both.
+In addition, students must earn four (4) points by completing a minimum of four (4) Honors Engaged approved co-curricular activities (including all approved Honors Engaged activities).
+The remaining two (2) points are electives that can be satisfied through either additional honors designated curricular course work, added co-curricular experiences that are approved through Honors Engaged, or a combination of both.
 (Students may elect to begin the Associate University Honors option, successfully fulfill the requirements, and then continue in pursuit of Full University Honors - with all previous credit accrued counting towards the requirements of the latter.)

 Within either option, students may earn honors credit in general education, elective, and major courses with a grade of A, A-, B+, B, or B-.